chadtripod/documentation/Armory-Spinnaker-Quickstart-3.md

 ### First, login to your Minnaker instance GUI.
 You can access it by getting the Public IP address from your AWS Console.

-The Spinnaker AWS Provider natively deploys to

-- EC2
-- EKS
-- ECS
-- Fargate
-- Lambda - Not enabled in Quickstart

 1. Create Application called **QuickStart** by clicking "**Applications**" tab > "**Action**" (top right) > "**Create New App**" with the following Settings

 ![No CREATE Permission](/New-App.png)